128technology/docs/docs/cc_fips_config_audit_event.md

 ```

-Once these configurations are in place, starting the Monitoring Agent will send events to syslog.
+Once these configurations are in place, starting the Monitoring Agent application will send events to syslog.

 ## Remote Logging